googleapis/google-cloud-php/Bigtable/README.md

 This component supports both REST over HTTP/1.1 and gRPC.
 In order to take advantage of the benefits offered by gRPC (such as streaming methods) please see our [gRPC installation guide](https://cloud.google.com/php/grpc).

+### Notable Client Differences

+The handwritten client offered by this package differs from the others in `google-cloud-php` in that it more directly wraps our generated clients.
+This means some of the idioms and configuration options you are used to may differ slightly.
+The most notable differences are outlined below:

+- There is now more granular control over retry logic.
+Please see [the `bigtable_client_config.json` file](https://github.com/googleapis/google-cloud-php/blob/master/Bigtable/src/V2/resources/bigtable_client_config.json) for an example of the configuration which can be passed into the client at construction time.
+- Exceptions triggered at the network level utilize the base class `Google\ApiCore\ApiException` as opposed to `Google\Cloud\Core\ServiceException`.
+- The `authHttpHandler` and `httpHandler` client configuration options are now provided through `$credentialsConfig['authHttpHandler']` and `$transportConfig['httpHandler']`, respectively.
+Additionally, please note the `httpHandler` should now return an implementation of [Guzzle's `PromiseInterface`](https://github.com/guzzle/promises/blob/master/src/PromiseInterface.php).

 ### Authentication

 Please see our [Authentication guide](https://github.com/GoogleCloudPlatform/google-cloud-php/blob/master/AUTHENTICATION.md) for more information